What is a client welcome packet?

 Do you want them to:

 - complete some client homework?

 Want to grab my client welcome packet template?

 Short on time and ideally need a template that you can change up to align with your brand?

-I’ve created this FREE welcome packet template, that you can easily adjust for your business.
+I’ve created this client welcome packet template, that you can easily adjust for your business.